 It has been noticed that the drug abuse can cause several emotional problems such as depression, anxiety, mood swings, suicidal thoughts, and even schizophrenia.
 A survey reported that the depression level among drug abusing teens id, 34.6 percent.
 Sadly, drug abuse can also raise the severity of these emotional problems.
 A study showed that teens abusing marijuana on weekly basis are at the doubled risk of depression and anxiety.

-The drug-addicted teens who use needles for drug intake, increase their risk of various blood-borne diseases like HIV, AIDS and Hepatitis B and C. These diseases get worse gradually and also lead to death.
+The drug-addicted teens that use needles for drug intake increase their risk of various blood-borne diseases like HIV, AIDS and Hepatitis B and C. These diseases get worse gradually and also lead to death.

 Considering all these severe problems, it’s crucial for parents to play an active role to keep their children away from drugs and other harmful drug substances.
 The first and most effective step is to talk with children and have an open and confident relationship them.
 Parents often not always like what their kids are doing, but this is the time to be patient and co-operative with their kids.
 They should believe that there is some reason behind everything and if they handled the situation rudely, many problems will arise at some.
 So be co-operative with kids is effective in taking their care and it makes them obedient and honest.